 - After you complete the IRS Data Retrieval steps within the IRS, navigate back into your FOTW and review the corrections you are about to submit to the federal processor

-- Sign your FOTW with your PIN, and submit the corrections.
+- Sign your FOTW with your Federal Student Aid (FSA) ID and Password, and submit the corrections.
 Be sure to receive your confirmation number for your records

 - Your corrections will be electronically submitted to Linfield, if you have provided Linfield’s federal school code of 003198 on your FAFSA